-In a medium saucepan, combine the butter and brown sugar.
-Stir with a wooden spoon every few seconds.
-It will lump up and then start to smooth out after a few minutes.
+In a medium saucepan over medium-high heat, combine the butter and brown sugar.
+Stir with a wooden spoon every few seconds until the butter has melted.

 Turn off the heat, stir in the vanilla extract and cinnamon and set aside until you are ready to serve.
 You can also keep the syrup warm over extra low heat if you wish.

 Heat your waffle iron as you're mixing the batter.
 In a large bowl, whisk together all of the dry ingredients, including the spices.

-In a mixing cup or other medium sized bowl, mix together the pumpkin puree, milk, butter, eggs, and vanilla extract.
+In a liquid measuring cup or other medium sized bowl, mix together the pumpkin puree, milk, butter, eggs, and vanilla extract.

 Add the wet mixture to the dry mixture.
 Whisk until combined, being careful not to over mix.
 Allow to sit for five minutes and then begin cooking your waffles.

-Add about 1/4 cup of the batter to the waffle iron at a time.
+After batter has rested, add about 1/4 cup of the batter to the waffle iron at a time.
 Cook until fluffy and crispy, according to your waffle iron instructions.

-Once all the waffles are complete, drizzle them with the cinnamon caramel syrup and top of chopped pecans (if you wish) and whipped cream.
+Once all the waffles are complete, drizzle with the cinnamon caramel syrup and top of chopped pecans and whipped cream, if desired.

 - Make the cinnamon caramel syrup ahead of time if you wish.
 It will thicken when it cools, but just heat it up in the microwave or on the stove top in a small pan and it will loosen back up and be ready to pour.

 - To make sure the waffles stay toasty until you're ready to serve them, heat your oven to 200 F and place them on a tray inside as you finish to keep them warm and crispy.

 - If you don't have the nutmeg and cloves, you can substitute "pumpkin pie spice," which is a pre-made spice mixture that often contains these spices.